 There are other forms than just creatine monohydrate.
 They include:

 Creatine Ethyl Ester is practically creatine monohydrate but with an ester attached making it easy for the body to absorb.
 The best part for those who do not want to have that puffy look and feel, Creatine Eythl ester is bloat and water retention free.

 Kre-Alkalyn is another form of creatine monohydrate, It is ph buffered thus making it zero side effects and simply a more effective, safer and better value form of creatine.

 It is always best to read and follow the directions carefully.
 Some products suggest that you have a loading phase for about a week or so.
 While others suggest it to be taken before and after your workout.
 But I will tell you this, regardless which creatine you decide to do, its best taken with a sugar drink preferably grape juice.

 Yes liquid too!
-This is a great options if pill popping is not your favorite way to take creatine.
+This is a great option if pill popping is not your favorite way to take creatine.

-And last but not least yes I said it chewis!
+And last but not least yes I said it chewies!
 Typically assorted favors and delightfully tasty.

 Not sure what creatine to take?
 Here’s a good creatine monohydrate: